Arrowhead leaf, flowers, and buds close up with more leaves in the background.

 Manual/Mechanical Control:

-If you are considering how to remove arrowhead, physically raking or seining this plant can be a somewhat effective method of control.
+If you are considering how to remove arrowhead, physically raking this plant can be a somewhat effective method of control.
 However, physical control can be difficult.
 Arrowhead can re-grow from any roots or seeds remaining in the water.

 Herbicide Control: